Frequently Asked Questions

 -

-Click here to nominate yourself or go to the Student Voice drop down menu, click SU elections and the nominate yourself button.
+Click here to apply for a role or go to the Student Voice drop down menu, click SU Elections and go to the Apply here tab, or click the button on the SU Elections page.

 -

-Follow the instructions provided by the nomination platform.
+Follow the instructions provided by the application platform.

 -